rayhanw/instagram-clone/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+An Instagram Clone made off of Ruby on Rails

 Things you may want to cover:

-* Ruby version
+* Ruby version: 2.6.6

-* System dependencies

-* Configuration

-* Database creation
+* Database creation & initialization: `rails db:prepare` or `rails db:create db:migrate db:seed`

-* Database initialization

-* How to run the test suite
+* How to run the test suite: `rspec` or `bundle exec rspec`

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Deployment: `Heroku`